-Each interactive outdoor “smart city” kiosk features 55” touch displays and are fully ruggedized to be able to withstand the large variations in Kansas City weather.
+Each interactive outdoor “smart city” kiosk features 55” touch displays and is fully ruggedized to be able to withstand the wide variations in Kansas City weather.
 From 90+ degree heat to snow and freezing temperatures, the kiosks are built to continue operating smoothly and continuously.
 The digital kiosk displays also offer single- and dual-sided options, as well as additional components such as wireless capability, video cameras and all integrations needed to allow for ADA compliance.

 For more information about REDYREF kiosks or digitally-enhanced transit options, visit https://redyref.com.